Elias Díaz Player Props: Rockies vs. Angels

 Elias Díaz At The Plate

-- Among the qualifying hitters in MLB action, his batting average ranks 25th, his on-base percentage ranks 57th, and he is 60th in the league in slugging.
+- Among qualifying batters, he ranks 16th in batting average, while his on-base percentage ranks 50th and he is 40th in slugging.

+- Diaz has picked up a hit in 46 of 66 games this season, with multiple hits 21 times.

-- Looking at the 65 games he has played this year, he's hit a home run in eight of them (12.3%), and in 3.1% of his trips to the plate.
+- Looking at the 66 games he has played this season, he's homered in nine of them (13.6%), and in 3.4% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.